dun4d/demuxstj/README.md

-.STJ is a video file format created by STMicroelectronics around 2004.
+STJ is a video file format created by STMicroelectronics around 2004.
 It is produced by devices based around the STV0674 chip. http://pdf.dzsc.com/74-/STV0674-100TQFP_1134827.pdf

 This chip is obsolete, but between 2004 and 2006 it was used in a series of “eDVR 5 in 1” USB cameras.
 Known devices include: